×

 Autism and dyslexia are two different neurodevelopmental disorders.
 Autism spectrum disorder is a type of neurodevelopmental disease, while dyslexia is a particular learning impairment.

 Not always, but occasionally.
 One disorder that may alter how you perceive writing and letters is dyslexia.
-But not everyone with dyslexia exhibits the same symptoms.
+However, not everyone with dyslexia exhibits the same symptoms.

 One prevalent misperception is that dyslexia is an illness.
 The idea that someone who has dyslexia is less intelligent is another common myth.
 These two concepts are untrue.
 In actuality, evidence indicates that dyslexia and IQ are unrelated.
 Many dyslexics go on to achieve great success in their chosen careers.